joeguilmette/ee-vvv-wordmove/readme.md

 #Migrating WordPress from one of your local Varying Vagrant Vagrants to your remote Digital Ocean server
 Wordmove is the easiest way to automate this process.
 It is based on Capistrano, and uses rsync to push or pull complete Wordpress installs between two environments with simple commands like `$ wordmove pull --database --environment=staging` or `$ wordmove push --theme --environment=production`.
 Good stuff.

-##Using Wordmove
-So it is kind of a pain to get Wordmove to play nice with EasyEngine, only because EasyEngine locks down /var/www pretty well.
-Nginx is run with the user www-data which can't do much.
-It does not have a shell, and in fact it should not have one.
-But in order to use Wordmove, the easiest way is to just give it one.

-My solution is to open up www-data, use Wordmove, and then lock down www-data and everything in /var/www.
+And the devs are amazing.

 ###Installing Wordmove
-My [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) fork has a `pre-provision.sh` file.
-If you dump it into `vvv/provision` Wordmove will get installed next time you provision vvv.
-There are some other tools in there as well that you can comment out if you like.

-###Configuring www-data to play nice with Wordmove
-This is a pretty hacky and possibly insecure way to handle this issue.
-If you have a better method, let me know.

-- Add an alias to give www-data a shell with `$ alias openitup='sudo usermod -s /bin/bash www-data'`.
-Now by running `$ openitup` www-data has shell access.
-Run this now.
-- Give www-data a password with `$ sudo passwd www-data`
-- Create a folder called `$ sudo mkdir /var/www/.ssh/`
-- Give www-data ownership of `/var/www/.ssh/` with `$ sudo chown -R www-data:www-data /var/www/.ssh/`
-- Create some ssh keys for www-data with `$ su - www-data -c "ssh-keygen -t rsa -C 'your_email@example.com'"`.
-You will be prompted for the password for www-data.
-Permissions for these ssh files after creation is important, but [my lockdown script](https://github.com/joeguilmette/lockdown) will take care of it.
-- Next, run `$ vagrant ssh` from your vvv folder.
-This will ssh you into the vvv vm you've set up.
-- Create some ssh keys in your vagrant box with `$ ssh-keygen -t rsa -C "your_email@example.com"`
-- Now you need to send your ssh key from Vagrant to the remote www-data user via `$ cat ~/.ssh/id_rsa.pub | ssh www-data@1.1.1.1 'cat >> .ssh/authorized_keys'`.
-If you have changed the ssh port, don't forget to specify that here.
-- At this point your vagrant box should be able to ssh into www-data@1.1.1.1 without being asked for a password.
-Give it a shot by running `$ ssh www-data@1.1.1.1` and see if it lets you in without prompting you for a password.
-If it asks your for a password, exercise that google muscle.
-- **As of right now, www-data is wide open.
-You need to close it down with [my lockdown script](https://github.com/joeguilmette/lockdown).**
+If you've properly provisioned VVV with [these provisioning scripts](https://github.com/joeguilmette/ee-vvv-wordmove/tree/master/vvv) then you'll get a fancypants prerelease or Wordmove that will allow us to pass multiple rsync flags, which we really want to do.

 ###Configuring Wordmove
 - Run `$ wordmove init` in your local WordPress root